-RM'000 In respect of financial year ended 30 April 2019: First and final single tier dividend of 1.50 sen per ordinary share, was paid on 18 October 2019 3,727
+RM'000 In respect of financial year ended 30 April 2020: First and final single tier dividend of 1.00 sen per ordinary share, was paid on 16 October 2020 2,485

-At the forthcoming Annual General Meeting, a first and final single tier dividend of 1.00 sen per ordinary share amounting to RM2,484,863 in respect of the current financial year will be proposed for shareholders' approval.
+At the forthcoming Annual General Meeting, a first and final single tier dividend of 2.50 sen per ordinary share amounting to RM10,871,267 in respect of the current financial year will be proposed for shareholders' approval based on the enlarged share capital of 434,850,699 shares after three-for-four bonus issue which was completed on 30 August 2021.
 The financial statements for the current financial year do not reflect this proposed dividend.
-Such dividend, if approved by the shareholders, will be accounted for in shareholders' equity as an appropriation of retained profits in the financial year ending 30 April 2021.
+Such dividend, if approved by the shareholders, will be accounted for in shareholders' equity as an appropriation of retained profits in the financial year ending 30 April 2022.